Cyclone1070/docsreader/src/tailwind/markdown/docs/colors.md

 Use color utilities like `bg-white`, `border-pink-300`, and `text-gray-950` to set the different color properties of elements in your design:

-Tom Watson mentioned you in<!-- --> Logo redesign
+Tom Watson mentioned you in Logo redesign

 9:37am